prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 * `2` or `InBanner` : In-Banner placement exists within a web banner that leverages the banner space to deliver a video experience as opposed to another static or rich media format.
 The format relies on the existence of display ad inventory on the page for its delivery.
 * `3` or `InArticle` : In-Article placement loads and plays dynamically between paragraphs of editorial content; existing as a standalone branded message.
 * `4` or `InFeed` : In-Feed placement is found in content, social, or product feeds.
-* `5` or `Slider`, `Floating` or `Interstitial` : Open RTB supports one of three values for option 5 as eitehr Slider, Floating or Interstitial.
-If an enum value is supplied in placement, bidders will recieve value 5 for placement type and assume to be interstitial with the instl flag set to 1.
+* `5` or `Slider`, `Floating` or `Interstitial` : Open RTB supports one of three values for option 5 as either Slider, Floating or Interstitial.
+If an enum value is supplied in placement, bidders will receive value 5 for placement type and assume to be interstitial with the instl flag set to 1.

 #### api